dreamwhite/gsync_adapters_for_magisk/README.md

 # GoogleSyncAdapters for Magisk v.22

+# IMPORTANT NOTE!!

+Since 2022 I switched to iOS (fuck my life).
+I know Android has better customization opportunities but I was really tired of having constant headaches trying to debug issues because I was privacy scared and wanted to debunk myself from Google stuff.
+I'm constantly using GMail as well as Drive and other products (YT Premium user :P ) so the thing doesn't matter me anymore.

+I'm archiving this repository as I cannot test it (have a spare cellphone but never turned it on since 3 months or so).
+In case anyone wants to contribute to the """project""" please fork it and mention me in the credits

 # Why should I have this module?

 First of all let me write a brief introduction to what the module does.